 Elephant herd at Majete Wildlife Reserve, Malawi

-Majete Game Reserve is one of Africa’s modern environmental success stories.
-Prior to 2003, the park was almost completely hunted out.
-Since then, under the management of African Parks, nearly 5,000 individual animals, including all of the Big 5, have been reintroduced.
-Elephants have bred so successfully that a surplus of 200 individuals were relocated to Nkhotakota Game Reserve.
-Although sightings require a bit of patience, Majete offers a totally unspoiled experience, far away from the crowds.
-A ‘behind the scenes’ tour, offering insight into what it takes to run a Big 5 reserve, is recommended.
+Majete Wildlife Reserve is one of Africa’s modern conservation success stories.
+Prior to 2003, the reserve was almost completely poached out.
+Since then, under the management of African Parks, more than 3,000 individual animals, including all of the Big Five, plus cheetah and African wild dog, have been reintroduced.
+Elephants have bred so successfully that a surplus of 200 individuals has been translocated to Nkhotakota Wildlife Reserve.
+Lions are also doing very well, with a population now estimated at around 100 individuals.
+Although wildlife viewing in Majete requires a bit of patience, it is a totally unspoiled experience, far away from the crowds.

 • When to visit Majete: You can visit anytime, but July to October is best for wildlife viewing.